4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/22-The_Beatles/README.md

 Who doesn't like The Beatles?
 A BBC study reported that 90% of kids today don't know the band.
 Heartbreaking... :worried:

-Below is the chorus of one of the most famous Beatles songs, *Let It Be*:
+Below is the chorus of one of the most famous Beatles songs, *let It Be*:

-> Let it be, let it be, let it be, let it be
+> let it be, let it be, let it be, let it be

 > Whisper words of wisdom

-> Let it be
+> let it be

 ## 📝 Instructions: